We are still camping during COVID-19. Learn more.

-No camping fees are charged between October 4 and April 30.
+No camping fees are charged October through April.
 You must bring your own toilet paper, firewood, and pack out your garbage.
 Please register all campsite use – day or night, year-round – using the permit envelopes provided in the campground.

 About Government of Yukon campgrounds and recreation sites

 There are over 50 road-accessible campgrounds and day-use recreation sites in the Yukon.

 - You'll need a camping permit to stay at a campground.

 - Campsites are operated on a 1st come, 1st served basis.

 - You must register each overnight stay when you arrive in the campground.

 - Check which sites are closed, inaccessible or have other warnings.